Helping teachers inspire compassion for animals, people & the environment

 Activities:

 • Do dogs like hugs? – As a class, watch this short Alberta SPCA video where dog behaviour specialist, Kris Rooney, answers the question: Do dogs like hugs?
-Then, as a class come up with a list of other ways to show dogs affection or respect.
-Taking on a walk, giving a treat, brushing, playing, petting or scratching, , giving dogs space (if they are uncomfortable with dogs), etc. Next, take a poll of your class to find out “what is your favourite way to show dogs you care for them/give them respect.”
+Then, as a class, come up with a list of other ways to show dogs affection or respect.
+Taking on a walk, giving a treat, brushing, playing, petting or scratching, giving dogs space (if they are uncomfortable with dogs), etc. Next, take a poll of your class to find out “what is your favourite way to show dogs you care for them/give them respect?”
 Students can collect the data and create a bar or pie graph to display the data.

 • Greeting dogs – Often when we see dogs, we get excited and want to pet them, without always thinking if the dogs want to be petted.
 Ask students: How would you feel if someone that you did not know came up and invaded your personal space?
 Do you think dogs would share that feeling?
 As a class, go over Sophia Yin’s guide to greeting a dog (and what to avoid).
-In pairs or small groups, have students pick an interaction for them to role play (the incorrect interactions as well as the correct human to dog interaction) for the class.
+In pairs or small groups, have students pick an interaction for them to role play (the incorrect interactions as well as the correct human-to-dog interaction) for the class.
 See if students can guess which human-dog interaction is recommended!
-After each group presents, have a discussion on what made some interactions recommended and why the others should be avoided
+After each group presents, have a discussion on what made some interactions recommended and why the others should be avoided.

 Additional Resources Related to Book:

-• For additional information on dog safety (reading dog body language, safely greeting a dog, etc.) visit The Family Dog website
+• For additional information on dog safety (reading dog body language, safely greeting a dog, etc.), visit The Family Dog website.

-• For additional information on greeting a strange dog visit the BC SPCA website.
+• For additional information on greeting a strange dog, visit the BC SPCA website.

 Author